Wharram-le-Street: History

+The name Wharram possibly derives from the plural form of either the Old English hwer meaning 'cauldron', or the Old Norse hvarf meaning 'bend'.
 The affix "le-Street" in the toponym refers to the fact that the village is beside the course of a former Roman road.
 The Domesday Book of 1086 records the manor as Warham.
 About 1 mi south of the village is the deserted medieval village of Wharram Percy.
 Wharram railway station on the Malton and Driffield Railway served the village from 1853 to 1950.
 On 1 April 1935 the parish was abolished and merged with Raisthorpe and Burdale and Wharram Percy to form Wharram.

+In 1931 the parish had a population of 133.